 Animaze FAQ | Learn how to use Animaze by Facerig

-Below are some tips and tricks to help you get the best experience out of Animaze’s tracker.
+Here are some tips and tricks to help you get the best experience out of Animaze’s tracker:

 If the tracking gets lost, you have to recalibrate Animaze.
-The “Calibrate” button will pulsate blue when the tracking experience is suboptimal and needs recalibration.
+The “Calibrate” button on the bottom of the camera feed will pulsate red when the tracker needs recalibration.
 More on the calibration process is available here.